greymistcube/flappy_bird_ai/README.md

-# Flappy Bird with NEAT
+# Flappy Bird Clone with NEAT

 This project was inspired by
 [this paper.](http://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf)